Karol G: 2017–2018: Breakthrough success and Unstoppable

-2019: Ocean
+2019–2021: Ocean and KG0516

-In January 2019, the singer released the single "Secreto" with Puerto Rican rapper Anuel AA confirming the romantic relationship between the two artists in the song's accompanying music video.
-The single reached number 68 on the Billboard Hot 100 and number five on the US Hot Latin Songs charts.
+In January 2019, the singer released the single "Secreto" (Secret) with Puerto Rican rapper Anuel AA; the song's accompanying music video confirmed the rumored romantic relationship between the two artists.
+The single reached #68 on the Billboard Hot 100 and #5 on the US Hot Latin Songs charts.
 The song was inspired by the period of time in which Anuel AA and Karol G were dating but had not yet publicly discussed their relationship.
-The video's "power couple" aesthetic garnered comparisons to Beyoncé and Jay-Z as well as Jennifer Lopez and Marc Anthony.
-She released the album Ocean on 3 May 2019.
-The album was inspired by a moment of relaxation she experienced at the beach on the Spanish island of Tenerife, and she traveled to the beaches of the Turks and Caicos Islands and Saint Martin to draw further inspiration for the album.
+The video's "power couple" aesthetic garnered comparisons to Beyoncé and Jay-Z, as well as Jennifer Lopez and Marc Anthony.
+Karol released the album Ocean on May 3, 2019.
+The album was inspired by a moment of peace and relaxation she experienced at the beach on the Spanish Canary Island of Tenerife; she traveled to the beaches of the Turks and Caicos Islands, as well as Saint Martin, to draw further inspiration for the album.
 Elias Leight of Rolling Stone reviewed the album by stating, "The power of Ocean is somewhat diminished by the fact that a third of these songs are already out" but opined that "the remaining tracks are impressively varied".

-In July 2019, Karol G collaborated with Anuel AA, Daddy Yankee, Ozuna, and J Balvin on the song "China".
-The song heavily samples Shaggy's 2000 single, "It Wasn't Me".
-"China" debuted at number two on Billboard's Hot Latin Songs chart on the issue dated 3 August 2019, and topped both the Latin Digital Songs and Latin Streaming Songs charts with 1,000 downloads sold and 14.1 million streams.
+In July 2019, Karol G collaborated with Anuel AA, Daddy Yankee, Ozuna and J Balvin for the song "China".
+The song samples, and is based on, singer Shaggy's 2000 hit, "It Wasn't Me".
+"China" debuted at #2 on Billboard's Hot Latin Songs chart on the issue dated 3 August 2019, and topped both the Latin Digital Songs and Latin Streaming Songs charts with 1,000 downloads sold and 14.1 million streams.
 "China" was included on the Rolling Stone list of the 10 Best Latin Music Videos of July.
 Karol G premiered the song on American television on The Tonight Show Starring Jimmy Fallon on 10 January 2020.
-The song reached number one on the Billboard Hot Latin Songs chart on 23 November 2019 and stayed on the chart for 25 weeks.
+The song reached #1 on the Billboard Hot Latin Songs chart on 23 November 2019 and stayed on the chart for 25 weeks.
+Karol G released "Tusa", the first single from her album KG0516, on 7 November 2019.
+Tusa, a reggaeton song featuring Nicki Minaj, became a commercial success, eventually being nominated for Record of the Year and Song of the Year at the 21st Annual Latin Grammy Awards.